 You might plant catmint for the bees, but your cats will enjoy it as well.
 I once planted catmint, but there were so many neighbourhood cats that got into it that it didn’t stand a chance and died shortly after.

-Celiosa is a striking and more unusual addition to your flowerpots.
+Celosia is a striking and more unusual addition to your flowerpots.
+You can also start it from seed as a cut flower.

-Clover is an excellent cover crop and can be used as an alternative to grass in a lawn.
+Clover is an excellent cover crop and can be used as an alternative to grass on a lawn.

 Cosmos are an easy cut and come again flower that you can start from seed.
 They look beautiful in the garden and as part of floral arrangements.